What does a nurse do?

 Career opportunities and outlook

-The Bureau of Labor Statistics expects employment of nurses to grow as fast average, and jobs may increase by 9 percent until 2030.
+The Bureau of Labor Statistics expects the employment of nurses to grow as fast as average, and jobs may increase by 9 percent by 2030.
 Opportunities should be excellent for nurses with advanced education and training.
 Some states report current and projected shortages of nurses, primarily due to an aging workforce and recent declines in nursing school enrollments.

 With experience, L.P.N.s may advance to supervisory positions or complete an education program to become an R.N.